sylabs/singularity-admindocs/installation.rst

 On RHEL 8, container resource limits cannot be applied as v1 cgroups are used by default. ``crun`` is the recommended low-level runtime, and is listed as a requirement by {Singularity} RPM packages.

-On RHEL 7, container resource limits cannot be applied as v1 cgroups are used by default. ``runc`` is the recommended low-level runtime, and is listed as a requirement by {Singularity} RPM packages.
-The ``--no-setgroups`` option, to preserve host supplementary group membership, is not supported by ``runc``.
-Building Dockerfiles with ``singularity build --oci`` is not supported on RHEL 7.

 SLES / openSUSE Leap
 ^^^^^^^^^^^^^^^^^^^^